rickfay/z17-randomizer/README.md

   - Maps will show an X over uncompleted Portrait dungeons.
 - Custom Portrait Requirements
   - Specify how many Portraits are needed to enter Lorule Castle
-  - {todo: Yuganon config}
+    - For now, Yuganon Requirement will match LC Requirement
-- Hyrule Castle Overhaul
+- Hyrule Castle Complete Overhaul
-  - {todo: details}
+  - HC has been revamped and returned to its vanilla roots
+  - Completing HC rewards players with backdoor access to LC
   - HC is no longer a merge-free path to Lorule
 - Chest Size Matches Contents option
   - Turns all chests containing Progression into large chests, and all others into small chests.